-The 3 wire alternator regulator is accessed via 2 pins that sometimes is located under a dust cover.
-Remove this dust cover and insert a plug know as "DA plug" this plug is designed to snap into the alternator regulator and comes with a long wire pin #1 that goes to the ignition switch or (+ side of coil) same electrical connection and there is another shorter wire that connects pin #2 to the output side of the alternator.
+The 2 or 3 wire alternator regulator is accessed via 2 pins that sometimes is located under a dust cover.
+Remove this cover and insert the excite wire plug which is designed to snap into the alternator regulator and comes with a long white wire that goes to the ignition switch or (+ side of coil) which is the same electrical connection.
+On 10 and 12SI alternators there is another short red wire that connects to the output of the alternator.

-Special note: you want to make sure that the wire from pin #1 going to the ignition switch has a diode (one way electrical check valve) to allow current to flow only from the switch to the alternator, if not, there is a good chance with some older ignition switches you will not be able to turn off your engine and your battery will be dead in the morning.
+Special note: Make sure that the wire from the ignition switch has a diode (one way electrical check valve) to allow current to flow only from the switch to the alternator, if not, there is a good chance with older ignition switches without a neutral you will not be able to turn off your engine and your battery maybe dead in the morning.